TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-iaaslinux-restore.md

 **Limitations**

 - Restoring backed-up VMs across Zone/Region/subscription or V-Net is not supported.
-For more information see [supported scenarios](https://aka.ms/VMBackup-Support-VMManagement) for VM management<br>
+For more information, see [supported scenarios](https://aka.ms/VMBackup-Support-VMManagement) for VM management<br>
 - Files/Folders restore limitation on having special configuration [**Dynamic Disks or LVM/RAID Arrays**](https://aka.ms/AB-AA4ecqw) <br>
 - Restore disks will restore all disks (OS and data disks attached to the VM).
 Individual disk restore is not available using this option <br>
 - Replacing an existing virtual machine during restore is not supported.
-You can use one of the following restore options
+You can use one of the following restore options:

 	- [Replace disks of existing backed-up VM](https://aka.ms/VMRestore-ReplaceExisting-disks)<br>
 	- [Restore disks](https://aka.ms/VMrestore-restore-disk) and create a new VM using [Templates](https://aka.ms/templates-to-customize-a-restored-vm) or [PowerShell](https://aka.ms/AB-AA4e56j)